nuagenetworks/nuage-kubernetes/kubernetes-standalone-deployment/kubernetes-1-installation.rst

    ::

         git clone https://github.com/nuagenetworks/nuage-kubernetes.git
-        git checkout tags/v5.1.1-1
+        git checkout tags/<Nuage-release>
         cd nuage-kubernetes/ansible

   ..
-Note:: With new tag v5.1.1-1, rpm based install is not supported using ansible.
+Note:: Post Nuage 5.1.1, rpm based install is not supported using ansible.
 Daemonsets is the recommended mode of installing Nuage components

 4. Load the following docker images on your master node: